The Ten Commandments (1956 film): Art direction and set design

+The Per-Rameses set was built near Cairo.

-The gate of Rameses' city, a replica of the set from DeMille's 1923 silent film, was designed by an architect named Anis Serag El Dine.
+The gate of the city of Per-Rameses, a replica of the set from DeMille's 1923 silent film, was designed by an architect named Anis Serag El Dine.
 Said to be "the biggest film set ever built", the pylon was 107 ft high and 325 ft long and cost more than $250,000.
-It included a city wall and an avenue of sphinxes and was constructed in Tanis, Egypt, between Saqqara and the Giza pyramid complex.
-DeMille also ordered the construction of wooden pyramids that appear to be covered in alabaster; they stood on stilts so they could be seen rising above the horizon.
+The 60-acre Per-Rameses set (alternatively called Tanis) was constructed near Cairo, Egypt, between Saqqara and the Giza pyramid complex, and also included a city wall, four statues of Rameses, and an avenue of sphinxes.
+DeMille ordered the construction of wooden pyramids that appear to be covered in alabaster; they stood on stilts so they could be seen rising above the horizon.
 Behind the facade of the set, there were a mess tent, a wardrobe department, and a stable for horses.

+67 master sets, not including the gate of Per-Rameses, were constructed for the film.
+The sets required 950,000 board feet of lumber; 11,200 pounds of nails; 1,540 tons of plaster; and 4,725 gallons of paint.
+2,400 tons of soil that matched or were dyed to match Egyptian soil were trucked into the studio's soundstages for the ground of various sets, such as the streets of Goshen, the brickpits, and Sethi's unfinished city.
 Some studio sets were so large they occupied an entire soundstage each.
 These included Sethi's throne room, Nefretiri's quarters, and the Hebrew village.
 DeMille used thousands of real flowers for the Ethiopian tribute scene, the fabrication of garlands, and the decoration of hairstyles, tables, and food platters; he ordered lilies from Hawaii and lotuses from British Guiana.